hokysung/hokysung.github.io_old/_drafts/questions-unremained-answers.md

 "generality is good?"

 3. the problem of pessimism
+an antidote to academic pessimism -> practical empiricism

 4. the problem of negativity
 can learning always feel good?
 Do we need negative experiences to learn?

+5. the problem of non-human will

 man is first and foremost a learning animal not a political animal